AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/deliverability/email-deliverability-power-pack-how-to-import-a-seed-list.md

 >[!AVAILABILITY]
 >
->Not all customers have purchased this functionality.
-Contact your Sales Rep for details.
+>Not all Marketo Engage users have purchased this functionality.
+Contact the Adobe Account Team (your Account Manager) for details.

 ## Import a Seed List {#import-a-seed-list}